 Clippers throttle Knicks 144-122 for their NBA-best 7th straight victory

+LOS ANGELES — A month ago, the Los Angeles Clippers were in a six-game skid.
+They've certainly got things figured out now.

-Kawhi Leonard scored 36 points, Paul George added 25 and the Los Angeles Clippers routed the New York Knicks 144-122 on Saturday night for their NBA-best seventh straight victory.
+Kawhi Leonard scored 36 points and Paul George added 25 in a 144-122 rout of the New York Knicks on Saturday night for their NBA-best seventh straight victory.

+The Clippers were one game into their losing streak when they lost to the Knicks in New York on the same night James Harden made his LA debut after being traded from Philadelphia.

+"We still got to continue to keep getting better," coach Tyronn Lue said, "but the progress is being made."

 The Clippers used a 42-point second quarter to lead 77-66 at the break.